alberttgomes/liferay-database-converter/README.md

 ### Steps

 1. Download your bundle version from `https://customer.liferay.com/en_US/downloads`
+    > The bundle version must be the same as your project

 2. Create a MySQL Docker image, using the following command:
     ```